joergboe/testframework/README.md

 - Print no warning if cancelJob is used in finalization phase and empty job variable
 - Correction spl compile when TT_toolkitPath is empty or not existent
 - Better function parameter check in utils function setFailure: must not be called with an empty argument
-- New utils functions : checkAllFilesExist and checkLineCount
+- New utils functions : checkAllFilesExist, checkLineCount and checkAllFilesEqual
 - Enhancements in toolkit FileSink1
 - Add spldocs of spl toolkit
 - New streamsutils functions cancelJobAndLogVariable and cancelJobAndLogVariable